 A Complete Italy Itinerary 7 Days

-Two important notes before diving in:
+A few important notes before diving into the itinerary:

 1) I have set up the itinerary to leave early in the morning when going from one city to the next.
 You can keep it as is, or you can also easily take a later evening train the night prior to avoid the early wakeup.
 Whatever travel style works for you!

-2) The itinerary is set up so you fly into Venice, before training throughout the country and ultimately departing from Rome.
+2) The itinerary is set up so you fly into Venice, before taking trains throughout the country and ultimately departing from Rome.
 So if you do decide to go with this itinerary, just note it would be easiest to fly in and out of two different cities (and not round trip to Venice).

-Italy 7 Days Map View
+Italy Itinerary 7 Days Map View

 Take a look below at where each city falls on the map.
 The northern most point is Venice, where you will begin you trip as you make your way down the country going through Florence and onto Rome, where you will finish up.
 I have also pinned down Siena, which makes for an easy day trip during your time in Florence.